Emergency Response Gets Tech Savvy

 LAS VEGAS, Jan.
 6, 2020 /PRNewswire/ -- Offering consumers a simplified platform for connecting to help and loved ones, MobileHelp®, a leader in mobile Personal Emergency Response Systems (mPERS) and healthcare solutions, is featuring the newest version of its tablet base station – MobileHelp Touch – at the Consumer Electronics Show (CES) 2020.

-The MobileHelp Touch is the first emergency response system with an interactive touchscreen, which provides customers with access to help, medication management, photo sharing, messaging and games – all in one easy-to-use platform.
+The MobileHelp Touch is the first emergency response system with an interactive touchscreen, which provides customers with access to help, photo sharing, messaging and games – all in one easy-to-use platform.

 "As we move into the very near future, the delivery of emergency response will become one facet of more comprehensive technology solutions through technology tools such as this," said Robert Flippo, MobileHelp CEO.
 "MobileHelp will continue to innovate on our fundamental product platform to allow people to manage new aspects of their lives and connect in more comprehensive ways with their care providers – all while enabling the emergency response functionality we are known for."